Eating a healthy, balanced diet is an important part of maintaining good health.

 4. Dairy and dairy alternatives

-Dairy foods are eggs, milk and milk products (yoghurt, cheese, etc.) and are excellent sources of calcium and protein.
+Dairy foods include eggs, milk and milk products like yoghurt and cheese.
+They are excellent sources of calcium and protein.

 5. Fruits and vegetables

-It’s almost impossible to eat too many fruits and vegetables – not only should you be aiming for five portions a day, but some advice suggests it should be more like seven.
+It’s almost impossible to eat too many fruits and vegetables.
+We should all be aiming for at least five portions a day.
 Fruits and vegetables are essential for our digestion, vitamins and for a rich and varied diet.